jekennedy/axelar-poc/README.md

 # Protocol X DAO Distribution

-To support their upcoming DAO token distribution event, ProtocolX utilizes a complicated algorithm to determine fair token distribution.
-Although their DApp resides on Ethereum mainnet, the execution of the token distribution algorithm should be performed on an L2.
+To support ProtocolX's upcoming DAO token distribution event, a complicated algorithm is utilized to determine fair token distribution.
+Although their DApp resides on Ethereum mainnet, the execution of the token distribution algorithm should be performed on an L2 to save on costs.

 To support this requirement, this project leverages Axelar’s GMP capabilities to perform the execution on a specified L2.
 DAO members can then claim their tokens on Ethereum.